quantify-os/quantify-core/docs/usage.rst

         .. literalinclude:: ../quantify/analysis/base_analysis.py
             :pyobject: Basic1DAnalysis

-A slightly more complex example is the :class:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis` that implements :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.process_data` to cast the data to a complex-valued array, :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.run_fitting` where a fit is performed using a model from the :mod:`~quantify.analysis.fitting_models` module, and :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.create_figures` where the data and the fitted curve are plotted together.
+A slightly more complex example is the :class:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis` that implements :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.process_data` to cast the data to a complex-valued array, :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.run_fitting` where a fit is performed using a model (from the :mod:`quantify.analysis.fitting_models` library), and :meth:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis.create_figures` where the data and the fitted curve are plotted together.

 Using existing analysis classes